- Herrenchiemsee Palace is among the 5 best rated Tourist Attractions in Germany.

 Herrenchiemsee on the Herreninsel in the middle of the Chiemsee lake is one of the most beautiful palace complexes in Bavaria.
 It is also called the "Bavarian Versailles".
 The reason: King Ludwig II of Bavaria wanted to honour the French King Louis XIV, and so Herrenchiemsee and its park were to be a tribute to the Sun King.

 The palace can only be visited with a guided tour that takes about half an hour.
 The tour of the complex begins in the vestibule.
 Afterwards, the famous grand staircase leads to the upper floor.
 Visitors can especially look forward to a copy of the Versailles Hall of Mirrors and the show bedroom.
 Via the northern staircase, which remained unfinished, the tour leads back to the ground floor, where it ends in the bathroom and dressing room.

 The King Ludwig II Museum

-After visiting the palace, a visit to the King Ludwig II Museum is worthwhile.
+After visiting the palace, a visit to the King Ludwig II Museum is definitely worthwhile.
 It is housed in the south wing of the ground floor.
-Here the life of the king is illustrated by busts, paintings and memorabilia.
-Plans for Neuschwanstein and Linderhof Castles and numerous artifacts are also on display.
+Here, the life of the king is illustrated by busts, paintings and memorabilia.
+Plans for Neuschwanstein and Linderhof Castles and numerous artefacts are also on display.
 The friendship between Ludwig and Richard Wagner is also the subject of separate rooms and documented by pictures, compositions and caricatures.

 "The Birth of a Constitution"